Height and Weight Air Force Requirements: What You Need to Know

 Meeting the Fitness Standards

-The Air Force encourages a culture of fitness.
+The Air Force promotes a fitness-oriented culture.

 Medical and Health Considerations